JosiahDanger/TheTea/README.md

 # TheTea
 Bare-bones desktop tea timer app built with Avalonia.

+Do you simply want to run this app on Windows?
+Please see [Releases](https://github.com/JosiahDanger/TheTea/releases/), and download 'TheTea.Windows.x64.zip'.
+You will need to install the [.NET Desktop Runtime 8.0 x64](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).

 I find that when I am brewing tea, I often become occupied with another task, and subsequently forget to remove the tea bag from my mug.
 I chose to develop this app in order to solve this problem.
 In doing so, I saw an opportunity to teach myself Avalonia and ReactiveUI / ReactiveX.

 &nbsp;

 ![Screenshot](https://github.com/user-attachments/assets/38713bc6-c537-41af-9405-e5a32b0e445b)

-If you simply want to run this application on Windows, please see [Releases](https://github.com/JosiahDanger/TheTea/releases/), and download 'TheTea.Windows.x64.zip'.

 # Existing Features
 - App theme adapts automatically to that of your operating system.